← Back to 史記

 西

-The Duke of Shao's governance of the western regions greatly won the harmony of the myriad people.
+In governing the western regions, the Duke of Shao greatly won the harmony of the myriad people.
 The Duke of Shao traveled through villages and towns.
-There was a pear tree, and he decided legal cases and government affairs beneath it.
-From marquesses and earls down to commoners, each obtained their proper place, and none failed in their duties.
-When the Duke of Shao died, the people remembered the Duke of Shao's governance, cherished the pear tree and did not dare to cut it down, sang and chanted of it, and composed the poem "Sweet Pear."
+Beneath a sweet pear tree he decided legal cases and conducted government affairs.
+From marquesses and earls down to commoners, each obtained his proper place, and none failed in his duties.
+When the Duke of Shao died, the people remembered his governance, cherished the sweet pear tree, and did not dare to cut it down.
+They sang and chanted of it, and composed the poem "Sweet Pear."

 4

-From the Duke of Shao down, nine generations reached Duke Hui.
+From the Duke of Shao down to Duke Hui was nine generations.
 Duke Hui of Yan was contemporary with the period when King Li of Zhou fled to Zhi, during the Gonghe era.

 5